callysto/hackathon/docs/index.md

 If you are participating in a hackathon, [start here](start.md).

 Callysto runs free data science hackathons for Grades 5-12 classrooms in Canada.
-During our hackathons, students solve a problem by “hacking” or analyzing an open dataset.
+During our hackathons, students solve a problem by “hacking” or analyzing open datasets.
 We offer both online and in-person hackathons.

 ## Online Hackathons